 Jumanji (1995) was a reasonable success when it came out, earning some $250 million in worldwide box-office rentals.
 Jumanji was adapted from a 1982 novel by children’s author/illustrator Chris Van Allsburg, whose books also inspired the film The Polar Express (2004).
 Jumanji concerned two children who were playing a boardgame that brought various jungle perils to life with every roll of the dice.

 The success of the Jumanji film clearly provoked much interest in a sequel and a Jumanji 2 was tossed around by Hollywood for a number of years but never got off the ground.
 In the interim, Chris Van Allsburg went on to write Zathura (2002), a book sequel where he essentially played the same idea of Jumanji out with a space opera as opposed to jungle theme.
 The plans for a Jumanji 2 eventually mutated into this film version of Zathura.
 Though Van Allsburg wrote the book as a sequel, when it comes to the film there is no direct connection between Jumanji and Zathura, although this did not stop some of the publicity materials for the film promoting Zathura as ‘A Jumanji Adventure’.
-Jumanji was later given the sequel treatment as Jumanji: Welcome to the Jungle (2017).
+Jumanji was later given the sequel treatment as Jumanji: Welcome to the Jungle (2017), which produced its own sequel with Jumanji: The Next Level (2019).

 I must admit that I did not have high expectations of Zathura: A Space Adventure.
 Jumanji failed to move me – the film was a cute concept that never amounted to much more than a special effects show.
 Nor did the choice of director Jon Favreau seem terribly inspiring.
 Jon Favreau is probably better known as an actor – he both wrote and starred in Swingers (1996) and Made (2001), and has made acting appearances in films such as Deep Impact (1998), Very Bad Things (1998) and Daredevil (2003).
 Favreau’s previous directorial outing was another fantasy film, Elf (2003).
 Elf was a big hit but I found it leaden, driven only by the annoyingly OTT Will Ferrell, while Favreau’s comedy dragged and never seemed to find its feet.
 Mindedly, Jon Favreau subsequently proved himself with the highly successful Marvel Comics adaptation Iron Man (2008) and its sequel Iron Man 2 (2010), before going on to the subsequent Cowboys & Aliens (2011) and the live-action versions of The Jungle Book (2016) and The Lion King (2019).